Polar Bear Behaviour

 10. Sep 2026 - 18.
 Sep 2026

-We are embarking on a Autumn Svalbard Adventure, designed to immerse participants in the spectacular autumn light and, potentially, the first new snow of the season on the mountains.
-This journey follows the tradition of classic Svalbard expeditions, offering the opportunity to explore several of the region’s most captivating fjords.
-Throughout the adventure, we will encounter the unique wildlife of Svalbard and cruise by zodiac boats, allowing us to get close to the glaciers.
-The autumn colours and light during this period are especially remarkable, providing a stunning backdrop for exploration and photography.
-In September, the quality of light in Svalbard transforms; sunsets and sunrises return after the long, sunlit summer, bathing the landscape in vibrant hues.
+We are embarking on an Autumn light and pack ice adventure designed to immerse participants in the spectacular autumn light and, potentially, the first new snow of the season on the mountains.
+This Svalbard Autumn Adventure includes a trip to the pack ice, including a traditional journey through the stunning Svalbard archipelago.
+We have the opportunity to encounter the unique wildlife of Svalbard and cruise by zodiac boats, allowing us to get close to the glaciers.
+Svalbard is renowned as the true realm of polar bears, walruses, bearded seals, Arctic foxes, and a diverse array of other Arctic wildlife.
+In September, the quality of light in around the archipelago transforms; sunsets and sunrises return after the long, sunlit summer, bathing the landscape in vibrant hues.
 In recent years, our autumn expeditions have been marked by truly spectacular moments, highlighting the unique appeal of Svalbard during this season.

 Season Autum season